Exploring Identity Theft Statistics in the Age of Data Breaches

 In a country that charges obscene amounts for even the simplest of medical procedures, medical identity theft is a crime that is bound to thrive.

-Fraudsters use stolen Social Security numbers to access medical services and prescriptions in the name of the victim.
-As insurance companies don’t inform the victims, they usually become aware of this cybercrime through a suspicious report in their explanation of benefits.
+Fraudsters use stolen Social Security numbers to access medical services and prescriptions in the victim’s name.
+Insurance companies don’t inform the victims, so they usually become aware of cybercrime through a suspicious report explaining the benefits.

-The EoB is a document insurance companies send to their clients to inform them of services that have been paid in their name.
+The EoB is a document insurance companies send to their clients to inform them of services paid in their name.
 These can arrive at the victim’s doorstep three or more months after their name has been used.

-Medical identity theft rates vary strongly according to location, with Florida residents the most likely to be targeted.
+Medical identity theft rates vary enormously according to location, with Florida residents the most likely to be targeted.
 The state’s elderly population may be the cause of that.

 The Cost of Identity Theft